Tacioli/Alexander-Polynomial/README.md

     *   Users can  draw knot diagrams directly on the canvas by clicking to establish vertices and connecting them with line segments.
     *   The interface dynamically labels each vertex as it is created, enhancing visual clarity and reference during the drawing process.
     *   To close the diagram, the user must move the mouse over the first vertex.
-A dedicated modal dialog, the ``Close Knot" dialog (Figure 1.), prompts users to confirm the completion of their knot diagram.
+A dedicated modal dialog, the "Close Knot" dialog (Figure 1), prompts users to confirm the completion of their knot diagram.
 Upon confirmation, the script seamlessly connects the final vertex to the initial vertex, ensuring a closed loop structure that is fundamental to knot theory.

     <figure>
        <img src="https://github.com/Tacioli/Alexander-Polynomial/blob/main/Close%20diagram.png" alt="">